 Three ways of looking at the Trust Triangle

 The image from the HBR leadership article, Begin with Trust focuses on how other people see you.
+Do they see you as authentic?
+Do they see you as having empathy?
+Can they see your logic?
 In the article, Frei and Morriss introduce the idea of the “trust wobble”, a part of the triangle that’s less strong.
 The good news is that these three elements can be supported by choices you make.
 The impact of trust-generating behaviors were quantitatively measured in the second article, Zenger and Folkman’s The 3 Elements of Trust, also from HBR.
 They focused on what you do to generate the perceptions Frei and Morriss describe.

-You can improve the perception of your empathy by b
+You can improve the perception of your empathy by building positive relationships.

 You can demonstrate your logic with consistent good judgement and expertise and by being transparent about what underlies your decisions.